 - personal skills development

-- · performance and stage craft
+- performance and stage craft

 - dramatic theory and theatre history.

-- Although success at Level 2 offers an advantage to pupils working towards standards at Level 3, it is not a requirement. - The motivated pupil, with some ability and performance experience, picking up curriculum drama at this level, will find the course both challenging and rewarding.
+Although success at Level 2 offers an advantage to students working towards standards at Level 3, it is not a requirement.

+The motivated student, with some ability and performance experience, picking up curriculum drama at this level, will find the course both challenging and rewarding.

-- Submission for AS91518 requires a pupil to have viewed a live theatre production in the year of the assessment. - Opportunity to view a live theatre production will be offered should a pupil wish to take advantage of group discount price.
+- Submission for AS91518 requires a student to have viewed a live theatre production in the year of the assessment. - Opportunity to view a live theatre production will be offered should a student wish to take advantage of group discount price.

-ACHIEVEMENT STANDARDS No. of Credits Depending upon the skills and interests of the class the course will offer a selection of the standards listed below Int.
-91512 Interpret scripted text to integrate drama techniques in performance.
+ACHIEVEMENT STANDARDS No. of Credits Demonstration and the still and interests of the steep the second will offer a set of the steep death.
+But at his large Ext.
+Int.
+Depending upon the skills and interests of the class the course will offer a selection of the standards listed below 91512 Interpret scripted text to integrate drama techniques in performance.
 4 91514 Demonstrate knowledge 4 91516 Demonstrate understanding of the work of a theatre theorist or practitioner.
 4 91517 Perform a substantial acting role in a significant production.
 5 91513 Devise and perform a drama to realise a concept.
 5 91519 Script a Drama suitable for live performance 5